5- and 6-membered rings: A natural orbital functional study: Closing remarks

 The error analysis and CBS extrapolations reported here for a representative set of five- and six-membered molecules clarify the capabilities and limitations of Global NOFs and help indicate when their application is most practical.
 While prior NOFT studies have often targeted systems with significant static correlation, the molecules investigated here are dominated by dynamic correlation.
 In this regime, GNOFm systematically improves upon GNOF in describing electron correlation, yielding a more balanced account of correlation effects.

 The benchmarking dataset used here will be extended in a forthcoming work to guide refinements of the functional form, with particular emphasis on improving the treatment of electron correlation within the NOFT framework.
-Overall, the findings support the continued development of NOFs as a viable alternative to traditional density functionals and multireference wave-function methods.
+Overall, the findings support the continued development of NOFs as a viable alternative to traditional density functionals and multireference wavefunction methods.
 Their ability to capture both static and dynamic correlation without active-space selection makes them especially attractive for complex chemical systems, particularly when large molecules are involved.
 Future efforts should focus on further improving the balanced description of dynamic and non-dynamic correlations within NOFT to enhance accuracy across a broader range of chemical environments.
+In addition, and following the dipole moments reported in Table \ref{table2}, our laboratory is investigating the impact of incorporating dynamic correlation effects directly into the functional on the charge distribution.
+The latter implies not only electric multipole moments such as dipoles or quadruples, but also equilibrium geometries.